Puppy Club & Puppy Plus Training

 A well socialised puppy is also able to adapt easier and focus more should you decide to progress on to further training.

-There is no maximum age for puppies attending Puppy Club but we will advise you when we feel that your puppy should progress on to more advanced obedience training.
+There is no maximum age for puppies attending Puppy Classes but we will advise you when we feel that your puppy should progress on to more advanced obedience training.
+As a rough guideline Puppy Club tends to be for puppies up to 5/6 months of age and Puppy Plus for puppies of 6 months to 1 year.

-Please contact us if you wish to discuss your puppy attending Puppy Club or our Day Centre.
+Please contact us if you wish to discuss your puppy attending Puppy Club, Puppy Plus or our Day Centre.